EnvisionX/mincer/README.md

 * add your data files to the ``/var/mincer1/incoming`` directory;
 * examine what is going on in the ``/var/mincer1/processing.log``;
 * stop the daemon with ``mincer /var/mincer1/mincer.conf stop``.

+## Things you should know

+* files are processed one-by-one;
+* when incoming queue is empty, file processing begins immediately after write close;
+* during moving processing results to output directory (or directories) mincer moves files in two stages: first it copies them to $NAME.tmp, then renames $NAME.tmp to $NAME.
+This allow to deliver all or nothing;
+* write your filename regexp in such way to honor special meaning of '.tmp' extension, otherwise mincer will start processing files earlier than it should.
+It means you never use regexps like '.*' or '\.tmp$'.
+* callback script is always started in configured WORK_DIR.
+All files in WORK_DIR are removed before callback start, but directories are not.
+ So you can save some state between callback invocation;
+* callback script always invoked with the one argument - absolute path of the incoming file;
+* callback script should never move, change or remove incoming file because it will break mincer processing logic;
+* empty incoming files are not processed and are immediately removed and callback is not started;
+* incoming files without read permissions are immediately moved to the FAILED_DIR and callback is not started.